'He looked like a terrorist!' How a drive in rural India ended in a mob attack and a lynching

 When asked why villagers attacked the men, Vijay Biradar, a village elder, said “people made a mistake.”

 “Did you see the Qatari’s face?
 His big beard?” he said.
+“He looked like a terrorist.”

 Reporting by Zeba Siddiqui and Euan Rocha in Murki, Karnataka, and Rajendra Jadhav and Sankalp Phartiyal in Mumbai; Additional Reporting by Sharnya G in Bengaluru; Editing by Martin Howell